Degree Type:Associate of Applied Science Degree

 Attendance is required at one of these sessions for any new student wishing to begin culinary studies.
 Learn about the degree curriculum and how it can launch your culinary career.
 Attendees will tour PVCC’s state-of-the art teaching facilities, meet Associate Professor of Culinary Arts Eric Breckoff and meet currently enrolled students.

-PVCC Jefferson School Center, 233 Fourth St., NW, Charlottesville
+The following sessions will be held at the PVCC Jefferson School Center, 233 Fourth St. NW, in downtown Charlottesville:

 Marya Choby, CTE Coordinator, firstname.lastname@example.org or 434.961.5358